Doppler spectroscopy

 Diagram showing how a smaller object (such as an extrasolar planet) orbiting a larger object (such as a star) could produce changes in position and velocity of the latter as they orbit their common center of mass (red cross).

 Doppler spectroscopy detects periodic shifts in radial velocity by recording variations in the color of light from the host star.
 When a star moves towards the Earth, its spectrum is blueshifted, while it is redshifted when it moves away from us.
 By analyzing these spectral shifts, astronomers can deduce the gravitational influence of extrasolar planets.

-Doppler spectroscopy (also known as the radial-velocity method, or colloquially, the wobble method) is an indirect method for finding extrasolar planets and brown dwarfs from radial-velocity measurements via observation of Doppler shifts in the spectrum of the planet's parent star.
+Doppler spectroscopy (also known as the radial-velocity method, or colloquially, the wobble method) is an indirect method for detecting extrasolar planets and brown dwarfs from radial-velocity measurements via observation of Doppler shifts in the spectrum of the planet's parent star.

-As of June 2025, over 1,100 known extrasolar planets (about 19.0% of the total) have been discovered using Doppler spectroscopy.
+As of January 2026, over 1,100 known extrasolar planets (about 19.0% of the total) have been discovered using Doppler spectroscopy.